Kopfkinos/rainCheckFE/README.md

 The app is designed to be simple and to the point, with a sprinkling of visual flare, style and copy to match the slightly tongue-in-cheek USP.
 Users can log in, create and browse events, and invite another user to an event.
 Every event page contains the event details as well as a “Not Feelin’ It” button.
 If a user presses this button, the backend will register that they no longer wish to attend the event.
 Only if both users have pressed the button, will the event page instead display a "Both Not Feeling It" page.

+Here's a link to the backend [repo](https://github.com/SohrabYavari/rain-check-be) and the [hosted API](rain-check-be.onrender.com/api)!

 You can view a demo of the app here: https://www.youtube.com/embed/pILxsErrngM